 The success criteria for this policy are:

-- An effective system for identifying, assessing and monitoring pupils. - The majority of pupil premium children meeting their individual targets. - Developing confident and independent learners. - Parents that are engaged and involved in their children's learning.
+- An effective system for identifying, assessing and monitoring pupils. - The majority of pupil premium children meeting their individual targets according to particular needs. - Developing confident and independent learners. - Parents that are engaged and involved in their children's learning.